 Here at ShootDotEdit, we love to provide wedding photography editing services to pro photographers.
-We also love to share valuable tips and tricks to help you grow your business, including how to use marketing to book more clients.
-Marketing for your wedding photography business allows you to place your images and content in front of ideal clients who are looking for a photographer.
-To help you learn more about your ideal clients to build your marketing plan for your business, we reached out to Heidi Thompson of Evolve Your Wedding Business to gain her insights into the topic.
+We also love to share valuable tips and tricks to help you grow your business.
+This includes how to use marketing to book more clients.
+Marketing for your photography business allows you to place your images in front of ideal clients who are looking for a photographer.
+To help you learn more about your ideal clients, we reached out to Heidi Thompson of Evolve Your Wedding Business to gain her insights into the topic.

 Heidi Thompson is the author of Clone Your Best Clients and the founder of Evolve Your Wedding Business, where she specializes in business and marketing strategy for wedding professionals.
 She helps wedding professionals grow their businesses and reach their goals without going crazy in the process.
-Her business and marketing expertise has been featured on several wedding and business outlets, including The Huffington Post, Social Media Examiner, Wedding Business Magazine, Sprouting Photographer, Photo Biz Xposed, Honeybook, WeddingWire World, and she’s an advisory board member for the UK Academy Of Wedding & Event Planning.
+Her business and marketing expertise has been featured on several wedding and business outlets.
+This includes The Huffington Post, Social Media Examiner, Wedding Business Magazine, Sprouting Photographer, Photo Biz Xposed, Honeybook, and WeddingWire World.
+She is also an advisory board member for the UK Academy Of Wedding & Event Planning.

 If you’re shooting a bow and arrow, and you don’t know where the target is, chances are you’re not going to hit the target.
 But if you know where the target is, it suddenly becomes so much easier to hit it.
 That’s what happens when you hone in on who your ideal client is, exactly.

 At face value, it appears this photographer has defined and identified their ideal target market and client.
-It covers the basic attributes—they’re fun, they fit within a desired age range, they don’t have time so that’s the problem they’re looking to solve, and they’re willing to pay your prices because they value what you do.
+It covers the basic attributes.
+They’re fun, they fit within the desired age range, they don’t have time so that’s the problem they’re looking to solve, and they’re willing to pay your prices because they value what you do.

 As you can see, there are a lot of different types of people in any given demographic.
-Every person wants, values, and cares about different things, but when you go into investigator mode and look for marketing intel, you can find the patterns that connect your best clients.
+Every person wants, values, and cares about different things.
+But, when you go into investigator mode and look for marketing intel, you can find the patterns that connect your ideal photography clients.
 From there, you can use what you learn in your marketing and attract more and more of these people to you.
 Here are 3 ways to get valuable marketing intel on your ideal clients.

 Look at Your Reviews